jacowp357/ml_projects/README.md

 Usage
 =====

-For most of my project, the code can be executed by running the `.py` files (from within each project folder) from the command-line or from within Sublime.
+For most of my project, the code can be executed by running the main `.py` files (from within each project folder) from the command-line or from within `Sublime Text`.
 For the imports pointing to modules used in ml_projects to work, a Python path to the src directory should be added follows:

 `PYTHONPATH=~/your_path_here/ml_projects/src`